DevsHero/vector-nexus/README.md

 # Vector Nexus
 Vector Nexus provides a unified trait (`VectorStore`) and schema definition (`IndexSchema`) for interacting with various vector databases in Rust.
 It aims to abstract the specific implementation details of different vector stores, allowing you to switch between them more easily in your applications (like RAG engines).
+## Integration with `db2vec`

+Vector Nexus is designed to work seamlessly with data prepared and exported using tools like [`db2vec`](https://github.com/DevsHero/db2vec).
 ## Auto-Schema Generation for Vector Databases

 A key feature facilitated by the `VectorStore` trait is **Auto-Schema Generation**.
 This addresses the challenge of keeping the application's understanding of the database structure synchronized with the actual database.